teerapuch/teerapuch/README.md

 - 🔭 I’m currently working on 802digital media
 - 🌱 I’m currently learning code better in everyday
-- 💻 I’m currently work with PHP, JavaScript, CSS, a lot of framework and library
+- 💻 I’m currently work with PHP, JavaScript, CSS, SQL a lot of framework and library
+- 💻 I’m currently strong in Node.js and React For Web Development Front end and Backend
+- 💻 I’m currently strong in React Native For Hybrid Mobile Development iOS and Android
 - 📫 Write blog @ https://teerapuch.com
 - 😄 Upload video tutorial in <a href="https://www.youtube.com/channel/UCvCbqgFKT8Al-M1kjgs75Gw">youtube</a>
 - ⚡ And...